7 Ways to Brand Your Company's Safety Workwear Effectively

 • Neck labels with brand name, website, and size clearly legible after multiple washes

-• Compliance labeling is mandatory (fiber content, country of origin, care instructions, standard certification) but the way you present this information can be thoughtfully designed rather than an afterthought.
+• Compliance labeling is mandatory (fiber content, country of origin, care instructions, Standard certification) but the way you present this information can be thoughtfully designed rather than an afterthought.

-6. Build a Cohesive Range, Not a Collection of One-offs
+6. Build a Cohesive Range, Not a Collection of one-offs

 The strongest workwear brands treat their product line as a system.
 A worker in the field wearing a branded hi-vis vest, matching trousers, and a hi-vis polo shirt looks like part of a professional operation.
-A worker in a branded vest paired with generic trousers and an unrelated shirt does not.
+A worker in a branded vest paired with generic trousers and an unrelated shirt doesn't.

 When developing branded safety workwear, think about: